anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 > This chapter should describe considerations about CPU management.

+> Relate back to features described in the RM [here](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter05.md#521-virtual-compute) and [here](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter05.md#54-nfvi-hw-profiles-features-and-requirements).

 <a name="3.2.1.5"></a>
 #### 3.2.1.5 Container Runtime Services

 The Container Runtime is the component that runs within a Host Operating System (OS) and manages the underlying OS functionality, such as cgroups and namespaces (in Linux), in order to provide a service within which container images can be launched.
 For the purposes of this document the Container Runtime is not just the true 'runtime' but also the container 'engine' that manages the container-related infrastructure such as networking, security, storage and distributed state.
 Essentially the component that pulls an image from a registry, unpacks it and runs it.

 There are a number of different container runtimes.
 The simplest form, low-level container runtimes, just manage the OS capabilities such as cgroups and namespaces, and then run commands within those cgroups and namesapces.
 An example of this type of runtime is runc, which underpins many of the high-level runtimes and is considered a reference implementation of the [Open Container Initiative (OCI) runtime spec](https://github.com/opencontainers/runtime-spec).
+This specification includes detail on how an implementation (i.e. an actual container runtime such as runc) must, for example, configure resource shares and limits (e.g. CPU, Memory, IOPS) for the containers that Kubernetes (via the kubelet) schedules on that host.
+This is important in ensuring the features and capabilities described in [chapter 5 of the RM](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter05.md) are delivered by this RA and any subsequent Reference Implementations (RIs) to the instance types defined in the RM.

 Where low-level runtimes are focussed on the execution of a container within an OS, the more complex/complete high-level container runtimes focus on the general management of container images - getting them from somewhere, unpacking them, and then passing them to the low-level runtime, which then executes the container.
 These high-level runtimes also include a comprehensive API that other applications (e.g. Kubernetes) can use to interact and manage containers.
 An example of this type of runtime is containerd, which provides the features described above, before passing off the unpacked container image to runc for execution.